climax-coder/jayex-task-angular-nestjs/README.md

 ### Used tech skills

-- Frontend Angular
+- Frontend Angular CLI
-- Backend API Node.js
+- Backend API Nest CLI
 - Mongo DB

 ### How to run the project